pangeo-data/ncar-hackathon-xarray-on-gpus/README.md

 # xarray-on-gpus

-Repository for the Xarray on GPUs team during the [NREL/NCAR/NOAA Open Hackathon](https://www.openhackathons.org/s/siteevent/a0CUP00000rwYYZ2A2/se000355) in Golden, Colorado from 18-27 February 2025.
+Repository for the hackathon project Xarray on GPUs team during the [NREL/NCAR/NOAA Open Hackathon](https://www.openhackathons.org/s/siteevent/a0CUP00000rwYYZ2A2/se000355) in Golden, Colorado from 18-27 February 2025.

+The goal of this project is to explore optimizing the performance of ML frameworks on GPUs.
+This includes reducing the data loading time to load data into GPU memory using zarr v3 and nvidia DALI.

 # Getting started